jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

       (iii) expenses that arise from the consumption of assets during the reporting period; or (iv) interest income or interest expenses
   - **responsible Minister** means,—
-    (a) in relation to an Office of Parliament, to the Office of the Clerk of the House of Representatives, or to the Parliamentary Service, the Speaker:
+    (a) in relation to an Office of Parliament or to a parliamentary agency, the Speaker:
-    (b) in relation to any other department, the Minister for the time being responsible for the financial performance of the department:
+    (b) in relation to a department, the Minister for the time being responsible for the financial performance of the department:
     (c) in relation to a Schedule 4 organisation, the Minister for the time being responsible for the financial performance of the organisation:
     (d) in relation to a Schedule 4A company, the Minister and the other shareholding Minister or Ministers
   - **Schedule 4 organisation** means an organisation named or described in Schedule 4